NicolasGGod/NicolasGGod/_posts/2020-11-05-A-Career-in-Data-Science-1-my-Story-so-Far.md

 Like any data scientist, my general mandate is to acquire and manipulate data to create knowledge and generate added value.

 In a video game company like Ubisoft, the bulk of our data comes from our in-game tracking systems.
 Most of what the players do in the game, transactions, task completions, interactions, are tracked and stored in our database.
-This data is also supplemented by more qualitative data from surveys and external user tests.
+This is also supplemented by more qualitative data from surveys and external user tests.

 It can then be used for many tasks: